-Professional-level training is the key to assuring your Collections Management System implementation is a success.
+Professional-level collections management training is the key to assuring your CMS implementation is a success.
 Gallery Systems’ Training Specialist Allison Galland has worked with many institutions to help them achieve this goal.
 “There are a lot of reasons people invest in training,” says Allison.
 “Maybe they’ve recently upgraded to a new version of TMS, or there are new staff members.
 Sometimes museums go through a data conversion and want training before going live.
 And a periodic refresher course is always very beneficial.”

 As a seasoned museum professional, Allison brings her experience to the table when she’s training clients.
 “I spent five years at the Brooklyn Museum in the collections and registrar department, and five years at the Brooklyn Children’s Museum as a system administrator.
 I can see things from the perspective of our clients, and that means the training is even more valuable because I can consider the entire process as a TMS power user.”